UKHomeOffice/docker-zookeeper/README.md

 ```

 Let's list the services.
 There are four services, `zookeeper` service is
 pointing to all zookeeper instances - for clients to use.
-The rest is pointing
+The rest are pointing
-to each relevant zookeeper instance.
+to each relevant zookeeper pod.

 ```bash
 $ kubectl get services